 How to Notarize the USPS Form 1583?

 The form must be notarized before delivering it to the CMRA or the virtual mailbox provider.
-Notary services are available in multiple places now like Police Stations, courthouses, and banks.
+Notary services are available in multiple places now, like Police Stations, courthouses, and banks.
 You can also use a notary directory to find the closest notary to you.
-You will also be required to provide proof of identity at the notary.
-For a faster solution, you can look into an online notary service, like NotaryCam.
-It may be slightly more expensive than in-house notary services, but it’s worth considering if you don’t have a notary near you.
+You will also be required to provide proof of identity to the notary.
+For a faster solution, you can look into an online notary service like NotaryCam.
+It may be slightly more expensive than in-house notary services, but it’s worth considering if you don’t have a notary nearby.

 But first, check with your local bank for notary services.
 Some banks provide the service for free for their users.